-His group is engaged in improving reconstruction of Nuclear Medical images of heart and brain.
+One of these efforts is dedicated to improving reconstruction of Nuclear Medical images of heart and brain.

 A long term vision is to understand the molecular biology of deseases for improving human health.